danthedeckie/OpenLP-To-ProPresenter5-Converter/README.md

 # OpenLP to ProPresenter 5 converter

-This is a quick fast converter from OpenLP's sqlite database to ProPresenter 5 XML files.
+This is a simple fast converter from OpenLP's sqlite database to ProPresenter 5 XML files.

-It works very fast, and does our 2800 song database in about 10 seconds.
+It works quickly, and does our 2800 song database in about 10 seconds.

 Work in Progress, Please enjoy.

-## Use:
+## How to use:

-Currently a bit basic.
+Currently a bit basic, written to run on OSX.
+It should be very easy to port to Windows/Linux/etc.

+> python converter.py

+that's it.

 The script will try to load the database from